alexey-tyurin/a2a-double-validation/QUICK_START.md

    - Ensure your `GOOGLE_API_KEY` and `HUGGINGFACE_TOKEN` are valid

 2. **Check model access:**
-   - Verify your account has access to Guard-2 model on HuggingFace
+   - Verify your account has access to Prompt Guard 2 model on HuggingFace
    - Ensure you have proper permissions for Google Gemini models

 3. **Check ports:**